davahome/database/README.md

 [![Build Status](https://travis-ci.org/DavaHome/database.svg?branch=master)](https://travis-ci.org/DavaHome/database)

-The davahome/database is a small php library which provides a very simple PDO based MySQL wrapper.
+davahome/database is a small php library which provides a very simple PDO based MySQL wrapper.
 Its main functionality is to provide some handy functionality to a basic PDO object.

 The DavaHome\Database\MySQL class is directly derived from PDO and provides all of its methods.
 There are some additional features like: